dyne/zenswarm/README.md

 # How to run

+Have ansible and GNU make installed

+configure the token in linode-cli

+`make all-up`

+`make install`

+`make deploy` - update all zencode scripts

+`make announce` - announce all nodes

+`make restart` - force reload of zencode scripts

 For the server: Clone, run **server.sh* to install locally For the instance: Clone, run **instance.sh* to install locally